xmas-ar/xNMS/docs/source/advanced/recommended_practices.md

 into a "container" Workflow.
 This "container" (library) Workflow serves as a common location in which to organize a group of shared services.

-While this has little to do with how the eNMS system operates, it is something that larger workflow developers have used to help organize Shared services that are reused across multiple Workflows.
+While this has little to do with how the xNMS system operates, it is something that larger workflow developers have used to help organize Shared services that are reused across multiple Workflows.